The safety of staff and Library users is of the utmost importance.

 Meeting rooms are not available at this time.

-All programs are virtual; no in-person programs are taking place at this time.
+All programs are virtual or outside; no in-person programs are taking place at this time.

 When You Take Items Home

 If you are concerned about having Library materials in your home, first, consider switching to digital materials for the time being. eAudiobooks and eBooks, as well as streaming music and videos, are available.
 Second, consider placing your checked out items aside for a day or two, like you would items that come from the grocery store.